 Painter, Educator, Printmaker

-Collection Summary: An interview of James Lesesne Wells conducted 1989 Nov.
-16, by Jock Reynolds and Richard Powell, for the Archives of American Art.
-Wells speaks of his early childhood in Atlanta, Ga. and Florida; his education; his interest in drawing; symbolic storytelling; mythological subject matter; and African influence.
+Collection Summary: An interview of James Lesesne Wells conducted 1989 November 16, by Jock Reynolds and Richard Powell, for the Archives of American Art.
+Wells speaks of his early childhood in Atlanta, Georgia and Florida; his education; his interest in drawing; symbolic storytelling; mythological subject matter; and African influence.

 Biographical/Historical Note: James Lesesne Wells (1902-1993) was a printmaker from Washington, D.C.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 Funding for the digital preservation of this interview was provided by a grant from the Save America's Treasures Program of the National Park Service.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.